windsor-circle/analytics-magento/Install.md

 Installing Extension
 --------------------------------------------------

-Analytics for Magento is distributed as a Magento Connect `tgz` file.
+Windsor Circle Segment Analytics is distributed as a Magento Connect `tgz` file.
 This means there's two ways to install it.

 - By uploading the `tgz` extension via the Magento Connect Manager